 I read 14 books by women, 52 by men – which is still crazy skewed.
 In 2016 I made more of an effort to read more books by women, which resulted in a still measly 15 out of 75.
 This year I didn’t make a conscious effort to do this.
 I’m always on the lookout for voices outside my sphere, especially in sci-fi/fantasy/memoir.
 This is an area I could still improve on in 2018.

 I re-read/listened to 4 books this year, including the long and exciting Stormlight Archive books 1 & 2.
+In the time it took to reread those I could have read another 6 books or so.
 There are many other books I have on my list to re-read (Hyperion comes to mind) that I might revisit in 2018.
 I want to spend some time in 2018 revisiting these memorable ones.

 Here are the 66 books I read (well, mostly listened to) in 2017.
 This list doesn’t have 66 books on it because they’re grouped by series with the highest book in the series used for ordering purposes.
 They’re listed from favorite to least favorite.
 I’m using a 5-star scale for these to add more separation between them.